yunimoo/elichika/README.md

 ![Transfer system](docs/images/transfer_1.png)

 Enter your user / player id and a password:

 - UserId is an non-negative integer with at most 9 digits.
 - If user is in the database, password will be checked against the stored password.
 - Otherwise a new account with that player id and password.
     - You can also leave the password empty.
+    - If you are not running the server yourself, it's highly recommended that you setup a password, because other user can take over your account if they know your user id.
+    - Passwords are securely stored with bcrypt.

 ![Set the id and password](docs/images/transfer_2.png)